 What is Soy Milk?

-Soy milk is a non-dairy milk, made with crushed soybeans and water.
+Soy milk is non-dairy milk, made with crushed soybeans and water.
 It is usually made for people who have a dairy intolerance.
-Soybeans are high in protein, vitamin b-6, magnesium, riboflavin and thiamin and is a plant based milk meaning it's naturally low in fats with very little cholesterol.
+Soybeans are high in protein, vitamin b-6, magnesium, riboflavin and thiamin and are plant-based milk meaning it's naturally low in fats with very little cholesterol.

 Soy Milk Benefits

 Soy milk is low calories and high in protein (good for keeping you full longer.)
 It can also be a source of vitamins and although it does not naturally have the same amounts of calcium or vitamin D that milk has, most brands fortify their milk with them.
 If you have any lactose allergies, this is a great substitute for milk.
 Soy milk also has dietary fiber and it even has omega-3 fatty acids, unlike regular milk.